-- In a bowl, mix the gram flour and yoghurt, until you have a thick paste
+- Mix the gram flour, yoghurt, and kala namak until you have a thick paste.

 - Oil a small baking tray (essentially a flat surface with a rim where you can pour the cooked batter to set) and set aside.

 - Pour the batter into a pan over a medium heat.
 Cook for about five minutes.
-Whisk continuously while cooking to insure no lumps form.
-The consistency should become similar to a thick porridge.
+Whisk continuously while cooking to ensure no lumps form.
+The consistency should become similar to a smooth, thick porridge.

-- Once the batter has thickened, remove from the heat and immediately pour into the oiled tray.
+- Once the batter has thickened, remove it from the heat and immediately pour it into the oiled tray.
+Work as quickly as possible!
 Smooth out the top and lightly press down to ensure there are no air pockets in the bottom.
-Press inwards from the edges to ensure you have a clean edges and a rectangular or square shape.
-Aim for about one inch thicknes.
+Press inwards from the edges to ensure you have a clean edge and a rectangular or square shape.
+Aim for a slab about one inch thick.

 - Transfer the tray into the refrigerator for about thirty minutes to allow the batter to set.

-- Once set, turn out onto a chopping board and cut into your desired shape.
+- Once set, turn out onto a chopping board and cut into your desired shape, such as cubes.

-In a professional kitchen, food hygiene and safety is a top priority and from the very beginning of training I practiced good habits and routines.
-Of course, it is also very, very important to practice good food hygiene and safety at home.
+In a professional kitchen, food hygiene and safety are a top priority, and from the beginning of training, I practised good habits and routines.
+Of course, it is also essential to practice good food hygiene and safety at home.
 Here are some fundamental practices to adopt in the kitchen.